6 Reasons Flexibility Is Important To Your Health, According To Experts + Research

-Studies have shown that low muscle flexibility can lead to poor balance, which increases the risk of falls in older adults.
+Studies have shown that low muscle flexibility can lead to poor balance3, which increases the risk of falls in older adults.
 Stretching regularly may reduce those risks, according to some research.

 Just as stretching helps to relax the muscles, it can simultaneously relax the mind.
 It's difficult to feel calm and at ease when your body is tight, hurting, or physically storing stress.
 Taking a mindful moment to move the body through a gentle yoga flow, or just a simple cat-cow and forward fold, may leave you feeling both physically and mentally lighter.

 One study, published in the Journal of Physical Activity and Health found that stretching for at least 30 minutes every day can help reduce overall blood pressure—and may even be more effective than walking.
 According to co-author of the study Phil Chilibeck, Ph.D., "everyone thinks that stretching is just about stretching your muscles," but in doing so, the blood vessels that feed into the muscles (including the arteries) are also being stretched, he explains.

 Another study found that stretching the legs five days a week may lower the risk of developing cardiovascular disease, for the same reason as above: stretching helps reduce stiffness in the arteries and increase blood flow to the heart.